Sport for Social Development

 • 1-year commitment

-• At least 3 visits to your community to have meetings, facilitate programs and training/certification
+• At least 4 visits per year to your community to have meetings, facilitate programs and training/certification

 • Ongoing long distance support through relationships to plan programs, lessons and events